Miscellaneous

 Symptoms: Blackened scales, red gills, labored breathing, staying near the surface

-Description: New tank sysndrome occurs in, as the name suggests, new tanks where the nitrogen cycle has not yet been completed.
-This means the fish will go through spikes of ammonia, nitrite, and nitrate, all of which in heavy concentration (especailly ammonia and nitrite), can cause severe damage to your betta.
+Description: New tank syndrome occurs in, as the name suggests, new tanks where the nitrogen cycle has not yet been completed.
+This means the fish will go through spikes of ammonia, nitrite, and nitrate, all of which in heavy concentration (especially ammonia and nitrite), can cause severe damage to your betta.
 It is important to cycle your tank before adding fish.